mshahbazi72/cGANTransfer/README.md

 KMMD calculation is deactivated by default to avoid memory errors.
 To activate the KMMD calculation, use the flag "--kmmd" in the script and reduce the number of generated samples used for evaluation using "----num_inception_images" (default=50000.
 We were able to avoid memory errors by setting it to 25000).

-Note that reducing the number of generated samples might make the FID calculation a bit less accurate.
+Note 1: Reducing the number of generated samples might make the FID calculation a bit less accurate.

+Note 2: For very small datasets, FID score becomes unstable, since the inception statistics  of the real data cannot be estimated accurately.

 ## 5. Results<a name="Results"></a>